One may be able to come up with many reasons why adopting an adult should be allowed. This brings to mind the question, can an adult be adopted?

 - Visit and request the adoption forms from your local courthouse.

-If you wish to download these same court forms online from the state in which you reside, use Google search and type in the key phrase “state of Montana judicial court forms”.
+If you wish to download these same court forms online from the state in which you reside, use Google search and type in the key phrase “state of Montana judicial court forms”, for example.

 - A lawyer is not needed to adopt an adult.